 A material risk concentration is one that exceeds 10% of the SCR.
-The overall risk for year 2017 was below 10% so it was considered to not material.
-For further details refer to section C.2.1.
+The overall risk for year 2019 was below 10% so it was not considered material.
+For further details, refer to section C.2.1.

 Medlife uses derivatives (incl. structured products) as a risk reduction technique within the market risks.
 These are so-called foreign currency forwards that are concluded within the investment funds as pure foreign currency hedging transactions.